Xiaoquan006Zhao/bear-log/README.md

 4. Header folding

 # Not So Supported Feature
-6. Searching(Filtering) Notes within current folder (achieved by `flexsearch` though the default setting has limited language support and no OCR search).
+6. Searching(Filtering) Notes within current folder (achieved by `lunrjs` though the default setting has limited language support and no OCR search).
 7. No highlighting matched terms, I would suggest use the browser's `Ctrl+F` or `Cmd+F` if you need it.
 8. No Folder icon
 9. No custom themes (limited by the Bear export process)